junegunn/proco/README.md

 ### 2. Retrials

-Some task executor service may automatically retry failed task a few number of times.
+Some task executor services may automatically retry processing on failure.
 Again, it's not a built-in feature of Proco, but we can implement it in the handler.

 ```ruby